-The Python Users Group topic this month will be Integrated Development Environments for Python on Thursday 3/27, from 11am - 12pm in Room 320, at 1244 Blossom street.
-This meeting will be hosted by Phil Moore and Ben Torkian from the Research Cyberinfrastructure group.
+The Python Users Group topic this month will be Git and Bitbucket on Thursday 8/21, from 10am - 12pm in Room 320, at 1244 Blossom street.
+This meeting will be presented by Brian Flick and Phillip Conrad, interns from the Research Cyberinfrastructure group.
 Sign up below or send an email to email@example.com to register.

 Anyone with a .edu email address qualifies for a free version of IO Pro, which adds even more packages and features to Python.
 See this page to sign up

 Parking is available in the Horizon garage for $3 per day.